darshanwagh2025-sys/railflow-ai-/README.md

 ---

 ## 📌 Project Summary
-CrowdGuard AI is an AI-powered real-time crowd monitoring and alert system designed to enhance safety, surveillance, and crowd management using computer vision.
+railflow AI is an AI-powered real-time crowd monitoring and alert system designed to enhance safety, surveillance, and crowd management using computer vision.

 ✅ Key highlights:
 - ⚡ Real-time Crowd Detection: Leverages YOLOv8 Nano for fast, efficient people detection on live video streams or uploaded videos.